bodrick/awesome/README.md

 ## C\#

+*   [awaescher/OllamaSharp](https://github.com/awaescher/OllamaSharp) - The easiest way to use the Ollama API in .NET
+*   [ButchersBoy/Dragablz](https://github.com/ButchersBoy/Dragablz) - Dragable and tearable tab control for WPF
 *   [microsoft/azure-openai-service-proxy](https://github.com/microsoft/azure-openai-service-proxy) - The Azure AI proxy service facilitates easy access to Azure AI resources for workshops and hackathons.
 It offers a Playground-like interface and supports Azure AI SDKs.
 Access is granted through a time-limited API key and endpoint.
 *   [RageAgainstThePixel/ElevenLabs-DotNet](https://github.com/RageAgainstThePixel/ElevenLabs-DotNet) - A Non-Official ElevenLabs RESTful API Client for dotnet
 *   [rremote/rremote](https://github.com/rremote/rremote) - A software remote control for your Roku device or TV